realphongha/nvim-configs/README.md

 # nvim-configs
-Reusable configurations for Neovim and auto-install script.
+My neovim configs and auto-install script.
 Tested on nvim 0.9.0, 0.9.1

 # How to install